the complete guide to social media tools for startups.

 3. Sprout Social

-The downside, however, is that it is expensive in comparison to other social media tools – with plans starting at $99 a month.
-Not the most startup friendly.
+The downside, however, is that it's expensive with plans starting from $99 a month — not the most startup-friendly.
 But if you want one powerful place for everything social, then Sprout Social is it.
 And for a complete guide to social media for small businesses, they wrote one here.

 Social media strategies have to be relevant; informed by trends, industry news, timely conversations and pressing issues.
 And whilst the internet is the place to know about these movements, it’s easy to be overwhelmed by endless information and spend valuable hours searching through countless sources.

 Fortunately, the much-talked-about Feedly can help.
 Feedly is an AI (named Leo) driven information aggregator, or in other words, a place where you can collect all of the sources you want to follow and view in one manageable place.

 It’s a kind of streamlined, curated version of the internet based on your preferences which also learns from your feedback, and you can choose to keep track of specific keywords, trends, publications and news outlets to name a few.
 Not only is Feedly a vital social media tool for informing your strategy, but it’s also a powerful partner for content creation.

 All-encompassing social media tools like Sprout Social have everything you need, yet for many new startups, they can be too much and too expensive.
 Instead, simpler products like Buffer could be just right.

 Buffer is a stripped-down (but still powerful) social media tool, boasting two services – publish and analyse.
 The first being a content creator and scheduler, allowing you to collaborate on content with team members and to plan future posts visually.
 The latter is a robust analyser giving you in-depth insights and access to presentation-ready reports.

 Because Buffer is so simple to use and has nothing more than the essentials, it can be perfect for small teams who have other things on their plate.
 More is not always better.